Intervention/docs/image/v4/basics/meta-information.md

 > public Image::exif(null|string $query = null): mixed

-This function reads Exif information from the current image instance.
-You have the option to pass a parameter to read a specific block of information from the Exif data directly.
-If no parameter is passed, all data will be returned.
+This function reads EXIF information from the current image instance.
+You have the option to pass a parameter to read a specific block of information from the EXIF data directly.
+If you don't pass a parameter, the method returns all data.
 If the specified block is not found, `null` is returned as result.

 **To use this function, the PHP Exif extension must be installed.**